Europa Point: Lighthouse

 The Europa Point Lighthouse was built by Governor Sir Alexander Woodford between 1838 and 1841.
 It was fully automated in February 1994 and its loom can be seen over a distance of 27 km.
 It is the southernmost lighthouse for which Trinity House is responsible, and the only one outside the British Isles.

 Gibraltarians refer to it as "la farola" when conversing in Llanito.

 The Gibraltar Amateur Radio operators transmit from the area of the lighthouse.

 Ibrahim-al-Ibrahim Mosque

-The mosque, also known as the King Fahd bin Abdulaziz al-Saud Mosque or the Mosque of the Custodian of the Two Holy Mosques, is a mosque located at Europa Point.
-The building was a gift from King Fahd of Saudi Arabia and took two years to build at a cost of around £5 million.
+The mosque, also known as the King Fahd bin Abdulaziz al-Saud Mosque or the Mosque of the Custodian of the Two Holy Mosques, was a gift from King Fahd of Saudi Arabia and took two years to build at a cost of around £5 million.
 It was officially inaugurated on 8 August 1997.
 The mosque complex also contains a school, library, and lecture hall.
 It is the only purpose-built mosque in Gibraltar to serve the Muslims in the territory who number over 1,000.